 News and events

-Nominations now open for 2017 Awards
+Nominations for 2018 Awards

-- Lynne Farrell Group Award for wildlife recording
+- Lynne Farrell Group Award for recording wildlife

-- Adult Newcomer Award
+- Adult Newcomer Award for recording wildlife

-If you, or your organisation, know of any individuals or any groups of people that have made an outstanding contribution, make sure you nominate them for the relevant award.
+If you, or your organisation, know of any individuals or any groups of people that have made an outstanding contribution, make sure you nominate them for the relevant award!

 The awards committee will consider the significance of the contribution (voluntary or otherwise) made to biological recording and/or improving our understanding of the UK’s biodiversity.
 This could include filling geographic or taxonomic gaps in our knowledge, encouraging and facilitating participation, verifying records, teaching or mentoring recorders, or creating and sharing tools and resources to support biological recording and increasing participation.